rensatsu/mobile-start-page/README.md

 Easy access to your favorite websites, dark mode support, available offline.

+> ⚠ This project is not maintained anymore.

 > ⚠ Application published only for demonstrational purposes and may be unstable.

 [![Netlify Status][netlify-image]][netlify-link]